smartfile/client-python/README.rst

        >>> api = BasicClient()
        >>> api.get('/ping')

-   Besides the default netrc file location, you can also specify a location to read credentials from (in the same format as netrc) using the optional :code:`netrcfile` kwarg.
+   You can override the default netrc file location, using the optional ``netrcfile`` kwarg.

    .. code:: python